juliandm/Preview/README.md

-# Class
+# 1. Class
 * Contains all skeletons of functions & attributes which are shared by several topics.

-* When a class is assigned to a new Topic, this Topic automatically inherits all skeletons of functions & attributes of the class.
+* When a class is assigned to a new Topic, this Topic has to fill the skeleton of functions & attributes of the class.
 * Has to inherit from another Class

+## 1. Structure

+* Attributes (Everything that is compareable)
+* Functions

-# AttributePair (key, value)
+# 1. AttributePair (key, value)
 value one of nominal, rational, boolean
-# Function (source, sink, relationship)
-Connects two topics

-# Topic
+# 1. Topic
 The main entity to store information around a topic.

-## Structure
+## 1. Structure

 * Theory
   * Sum Up